Petropavl: Within the Russian Empire

-Map of the Tobolsk Viceroyalty, 1792.
-The fortress of St. Petra in the southern part.

 In 1752, during the reign of Elizabeth Petrovna, the Senate, in order to strengthen the southern borders of the Russian Empire, recognized the need to urgently begin construction of a new Ishim line.
 By a decree of the Senate of February 25, 1752, General Kinderman was ordered to build a line of fortifications from the Omsk fortress on the Irtysh to the Beast's Head tract on Tobol.

 In June 1752, an expedition consisting of Dragoons of the Lutsk regiment, foot soldiers of the Noteburg regiment and a battalion of the Vologda Dragoon regiment, almost 2 thousand people, moved to the tract on the Ishim river.
 A small forest, nestled up against the floodplain of lake Babalawo Dragoons crossed to the right Bank of the Ishim river.
 Two steep ravines that bounded the construction site, went to the Ishim and together with the steep Bank of a wide (up to 47 m) river created a natural barrier to the enemy.
 The expedition had to build a large fortification in a short time — the fortress of St. Petersburg.
 Peter and two small-fortress Noon and Swan, and between them 8 redoubts.
 Given the imminent onset of cold weather, we decided to build wooden fortifications.

 The fortress on Ishim had the shape of a regular hexagon with an area of about 2 hectares.
 At the corners of its equal distance located the bastions connected by curtain walls.
 The bastions facing the river were called Nagorny and Ishim.
 The total length of the fortress fence was more than 1.3 km.
 In the bastions were placed guns, inside the fortress-barracks, stables, officers ' houses, garrison Church, powder magazine, and other premises.
 Hard work exhausted the soldiers and Cossacks, as well as poor nutrition and early cold weather.
 People got sick, many died, and escapes became more frequent.

 In early October, snow fell and work was stopped.
-In addition to the officers, 50 Dragoons and 40 soldiers remained in the fortress.
+In addition to the officers, 50 dragoons and 40 soldiers remained in the fortress.
 In severe winter conditions, a small garrison provided constant surveillance of the steppe, watching for signs of distress from nearby redoubts.
 The fortress was connected with Russia by a chain of post stations.
 In the spring of 1753, construction resumed.